ArthurDeveloper/ArthurDeveloper/README.md

 # Hello, guys! <img src="https://raw.githubusercontent.com/kaueMarques/kaueMarques/master/hi.gif" width="48px">

-I'm a web developer with more than 2 years of experience with technologies such as javascriptm typescript, reactjs and the javascript ecossystem in general.
+I'm a web developer with more than 4 years of experience with technologies such as javascript, typescript, reactjs and the javascript ecossystem in general.

 ### Areas